We have conducted a number of research projects in the sphere of healthcare communication.

-We help healthcare professionals to make the very best of their interactions.
+The LiPP team helps healthcare professionals to make the best of their interactions.

-The rise of multi-disciplinary teams both in the NHS and the private sector has meant that clear, concise language is more important than ever.
+The rise of multi-disciplinary teams both in the NHS and the private sector has highlighted the importance of clear, concise language.

-Here at LiPP we have amassed a wealth of knowledge and experience in providing world-class consultancy, workshops and training to healthcare providers.
-From creating bespoke GP training workshops to helping individual healthcare professionals improve their leadership skills, we have the expertise you need.
+The LiPP team has amassed a wealth of knowledge and experience in providing consultancy, workshops and training to healthcare providers.
+Our expertise includes creating bespoke GP training workshops and helping individual healthcare professionals to improve their leadership skills.

-The Perfect Day project, which is delivered by a collaborative team from Nottingham and Leicester is concerned with developing an intervention to support GP trainees to successfully train for and pass the Membership of the Royal College of General Practitioners (MRCGP) examination.
-The project is supported by Health Education England,
+The Perfect Day project, which was delivered by a collaborative team from Nottingham and Leicester was concerned with developing an intervention to support GP trainees to successfully train for and pass the Membership of the Royal College of General Practitioners (MRCGP) examination.
+The project was supported by Health Education England,

-The workshops have been delivered as part of this training and were drawn from research conducted by researchers from the University of Nottingham and King's College London and included videos and transcripts of real MRCGP exams.
+Workshops delivered as part of this training were drawn from research conducted by researchers from the University of Nottingham and King's College London and included videos and transcripts of real MRCGP exams.

-The University of Nottingham is a world leader in healthcare communication research.
+The University of Nottingham is a leader in healthcare communication research.

 The LiPP team has a strong track record in researching communication in healthcare settings and continues to work with health professionals in various specialisms and across a range of healthcare activities.
 Researchers in the unit are interested in the connection between language and health as it relates to a range of clinical and communicative contexts.
 Health communication research undertaken by members of the team has explored topics such as: